Empirically explaining SGD from a line search perspective: Introduction

 \section{Introduction}

-Although the field of Deep Learning has made impressive progress in recent years both in theory and application, little is known about why and how approaches work in detail.
-In general, Deep Learning approaches are based on vague intuitions in practice or rather strong assumptions in theory, without providing comprehensive empirical evidence that their intuitions and assumptions hold (e.g.: \cite{cyclicallearningrates,L4,backpropagation1,L4_alternative,sls,batchnorm,resnet,denseNet,vggnet}).\footnote{Better performance does not imply that the assumptions used are correct.} Consequently, empirical analyses that search for a deeper understanding and try to explain in detail why specific approaches work, are rare to find.
+Although the field of Deep Learning has made impressive progress in recent years, both in theory and application, little is known about why and how approaches work in detail.
+In general, Deep Learning approaches are based on vague intuitions in practice or rather strong assumptions in theory, \footnote{E.g., convexity, lipschitz continuity, interpolation, skip connections, batch normalization} without providing comprehensive empirical evidence that their intuitions and assumptions hold (e.g.: \cite{cyclicallearningrates,L4,backpropagation1,L4_alternative,sls,batchnorm,resnet,denseNet,vggnet}).\footnote{Better performance does not imply that the assumptions used are correct.} Consequently, empirical analyses that search for a deeper understanding and explain why specific approaches work are rare to find.